RajMahadev/keda-demo/README.md

 12. One additional replica should have been created.
 13. Wait and observe as more jobs continously get created.
 14. Remove the other from the list with `LPOP myotherlist`
-15. Wait and observe no more jobs are created.
+15. Wait and observe as no more jobs are created.
+16. Clean up the resources.

     ```
       kubectl delete -f examples/deployments/redis.yaml